code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 </study>
 ```

-Comparison results will be summarized in a table in the file `report_detailed.pdf`
+Comparison of results will be summarized in a table in the file `report_detailed.pdf`
 (see [output](@ref sec_smgr_restart) section):

 <table>